 Check local hospitals and clinics.
 The person you’re looking for may have been injured and unable to notify family members.
 Contact all of the hospitals and clinics in the local area and provide identifying information.
 If you cannot locate them by name, ask if any “John Doe’s” have been admitted.

 Check local prisons and jails.
-It is possible that your subject was arrested and is currently in prison or jail.
+Your subject may have been arrested and is currently in prison or jail.
 Contact the prisons and jails in your area to see if they are currently incarcerated.
 Contact your local police department to see if the person is currently detained.

 Check social media activity.
-If the individual uses social media, do a thorough review of every one of their social media accounts.
+If the individual uses social media, thoroughly review every one of their social media accounts.
 Check their activity feed, photos posted, friends list, everything.
 Review the feeds of every connection, and check for comments, photos, etc., that your subject may be featured in.

 Drive around your local area.
 If you have some reason to believe that the person you are searching for may still be in your local area, start canvassing the area.
-Get help from friends and family members, volunteers, and even the local police department.
+Help from friends, family members, volunteers, and even the local police department.
 Start driving around the local area, ask questions, post signs, and look for clues.
 Gather and consolidate all of the information that is uncovered in the effort.

 Get the media involved.
-The media can help create awareness across a wider geographic area in a shorter period of time.
-Contact local TV stations, and share details, photos, and clues.
+The media can help create awareness across a wider geographic area in a shorter period.
+Contact local TV stations and share details, photos, and clues.
 Try to get an on-camera interview, if possible.

 Check financial transactions.
-If you have access to any individual’s financial accounts, log in and review their transaction history.
+If you can access the individual’s financial accounts, log in and review their transaction history.
 The time and location of the financial transactions will help build a timeline of activity.

 How a Private Investigator can help with a Missing Person Investigation

-If the person has been missing for a longer period of time, different methods need to be used.
+Different methods must be used if the person has been missing for a long time.
 A private investigator can help in the following ways.

 Private investigators use various skills, techniques, software, and equipment to search for and find missing people.
 Whether you are just getting started or you’re already a seasoned pro, there is something that everyone can learn from these books.
 They contain great ideas that, when used in conjunction with one another and in the right cases, could provide the break you’re looking for and may lead to your subject.

 Search Phone Records.
-Look up all people with the same initial and last name, city, and state.
-If you don’t get promising results at first, and the name isn’t too common, expand the search to other cities and states.
+Look up everyone with the same initial and last name, city, and state.
+If you don’t get promising results initially, and the name isn’t too common, expand the search to other cities and states.
 In particular, look in the areas where the subject had relatives, friends, business dealings, or other connections.
 Once you get a list, try contacting them.
 One of them may well be who you’re searching for.

-Do a People Search – If you have the first name and last name, you’ll get the best results by running an online People Search using BeenVerified.
-This simple online tool will search billions of public records in just a few seconds.
+Do a People Search – If you have the first and last names, you’ll get the best results by running an online People Search using BeenVerified.
+This simple online tool will search billions of public records in seconds.

 Run an SSN Trace.
 Credit bureaus are the most likely to find anyone’s current address and phone number.
 Professional investigators say this is usually the best way to locate someone trying to hide.

 That’s because most people don’t realize all the different types of activities they do that trigger address updates to their credit records.
 Everything from renting a new apartment to getting the utilities turned on.
-However, it is essential to know that an organization must be authorized to run such searches.
+However, knowing that an organization must be authorized to run such searches is essential.
 In addition, they must have a legal reason to do so.

 Search Uniform Commercial Code (UCC) filings.
 These are lien notices filed locally and maintained by each state.
 The Search Services collect the data so you can access it more easily.
 UCCs are created to document a lien placed on the property for which a loan has been made.
 It’s valuable in tracking a missing person because it can lead you to a business that has had dealings with the person.
 It’s possible you can get contact information through them.

-To hire a private investigator that specializes in missing person searches, please visit our Private Investigator Directory.
+To hire a private investigator specializing in missing person searches, please visit our Private Investigator Directory.

 Important Notes